Niir Project Consultancy Services

 What’s driving demand?

-For founders, the implication is clear: you’re not forced to bet on a single channel.
-You can start where you have an advantage (local fruit, B2B ingredient sales, or D2C) and graduate to a hybrid model as volumes scale.
+For founders, the lesson is simple: you are not obligated to commit to only one channel.
+You can begin with where you have a competitive advantage (local fruit, B2B ingredients, D2C), and then transition to a hybrid model as your volumes accelerate.

 Product & Applications Map (Where Value Is Created)

-Cereal, Granola & Bakery – Inclusions such as whole pieces, flakes, or diced fruit for texture and flavor.
+Cereal, Granola & Bakery – Fruity inclusions like whole pieces of freeze-dried fruit, flakes, or diced fruit, providing texture and flavor.

-Dairy & Frozen Desserts – Toppings and variegates for yogurt, ice cream, gelato, and other desserts.
+Dairy & Frozen Desserts – Toppings and variegates for yogurt, ice cream, gelato, and other treats.

-Beverages & Nutrition – Smoothie powders, effervescent tablets with fruit powder, and ready-to-drink (RTD) additions.
+Beverages & Nutrition – Existing freeze-dried smoothie powders, effervescent tablet technology with fruit powder, and ready-to-drink (RTD) additions.

-Nutraceuticals & Wellness – Antioxidant- and vitamin-rich berry powders for capsules, gummies, and sachets.
+Nutraceuticals & Wellness – Antioxidant/ vitamin-rich berry powders for capsules, gummies, or sachets.

-HORECA / Foodservice – Pantry-stable fruits for premium plating, pastry arts, and cocktails.
+HORECA / Foodservice – Pantry-stable fruits that offer the potential for premium plating (presentation) in dessert/pastry arts or cocktails.

 View our Handbooks for more information